-(1) Salaries displayed in the table are as of December 31 of the year noted, except for Mr. Lillis, whose salary is as of May 1, 2017, the date of his retirement.
+(1) Salaries displayed in the table are as of December 31 of the year noted.
 This information differs from salary information in the Summary Compensation Table as the table includes salary earned and paid in the year noted.
-Changes in base salary are effective in March of each year
+Changes in base salary are effective in March of each year.